 The United States recognized Belarusian independence on December 25, 1991.
 After the two countries established diplomatic relations, the U.S. Embassy in Minsk was officially opened on January 31, 1992.
 Ambassador David H. Swartz, the first Ambassador to Belarus, officially assumed post on August 25, 1992--the first anniversary of Belarusian independence--and departed post on completion of his term in late January 1994.
 On November 7, 1994, Ambassador Kenneth S. Yalowitz assumed post.
 He was succeeded by Ambassador Daniel V. Speckhard, who served from August 1997 to August 2000, spending one year recalled to Washington because of a dispute between the government and Western embassies over the confiscation of diplomatic residences.
 Michael G. Kozak served as U.S. Ambassador from October 2000 to August 2003.
 George A. Krol served as U.S. Ambassador from September 2003 to July 2006.
 Karen Brevard Stewart replaced Ambassador Krol as U.S. Ambassador and arrived in Belarus on September 18, 2006.

-On September 12, 1995 three hot air balloons participating in the Coupe Gordon Bennett race entered Belarusian air space.
-Despite the fact that race organizers informed the Belarusian Government about the race in May and that flight plans had been filed, the Belarusian air force shot down one balloon, killing two American citizens, and forced the other two to land.
+In September 1995 three hot air balloons participating in the Coupe Gordon Bennett race entered Belarusian air space.
+Race organizers had informed the Belarusian Government about the race in May and flight plans had been filed, but nevertheless the Belarusian air force shot down one balloon, killing two American citizens, and forced the other two to land.
 The crews of the other two balloons were fined for entering Belarus without a visa and released.
 Belarus to date has not apologized or offered compensation for these killings.

 In November 1996, the Lukashenko regime conducted an internationally unrecognized constitutional referendum, which resulted in the dissolution of Belarus' legitimate parliament and the centralization of power in the executive branch.
 In that same year, the Belarusian authorities provoked a diplomatic crisis by demanding and, in contravention of international law, eventually confiscating diplomatic residences in the Drozdy housing compound, including the U.S. Ambassador's residence.
 This action led the United States and other countries to withdraw their ambassadors from Belarus until the Belarusian authorities provided compensation and guarantees to respect international law.
 In addition, Lukashenko used his newly centralized power to repress human rights throughout the country, including persecuting members of the illegally disbanded Belarusian parliament (13th Supreme Soviet) and former members of his own government.